guram-asanidze-1-btu-edu-ge/wikipedia/README.md

 # wikipedia
-You can get wikipedia some information from wikipedia post and then upload it somewhere.
+You can get some information from wikipedia post and then upload it somewhere.
-Work with wikipedia by python
+Work with wikipedia from python.
+URL,Title,Text ...